djvill/r4ds/README.md

 # R for Data Science

-This repository contains the source of the _R for Data Science_ book---originally written by Hadley Wickham and Garrett Grolemund ([book site](http://r4ds.had.co.nz), [GitHub](https://github.com/hadley/r4ds/releases/tag/first-ed))---as
+This repository contains the source of the _R for Data Science_ book&mdash;originally written by Hadley Wickham and Garrett Grolemund ([book site](http://r4ds.had.co.nz), [GitHub](https://github.com/hadley/r4ds/releases/tag/first-ed))&mdash;as
-[lightly modified](https://data-sci-2021.github.io/r4ds/) by Dan Villarreal for the purposes of Data Science for Linguists at the University of Pittsburgh.
+[lightly modified](https://djvill.github.io/r4ds/) by Dan Villarreal for the purposes of Data Science for Linguists at the University of Pittsburgh, based on the first edition.
 _R4DS_ was released under a Creative Commons [BY-NC-ND 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/us/) License, and this version is being made available under that same license.